inikishev/torchzero/docs/source/FAQ.rst

 ==========================================================================================
 A thorough benchmark will be posted to this section very soon.
 There is no overhead other than what is described below.

 Since some optimizers, like Adam, have learning rate baked into the update rule, but we use LR module instead, that requires an extra add operation.
-Currently if :py:class:`tz.m.Adam` is directly followed by a :py:class:`tz.m.LR`, they will be automatically fused.
-However adding LR fusing to all modules with a learning rate is not a priority, unless I find that it makes a non-negligible difference to performance.
+Currently if :code:`tz.m.Adam` or :code:`tz.m.Wrap` are directly followed by a :code:`tz.m.LR`, they will be automatically fused (:code:`Wrap` fuses only when wrapped optimizer has an :code:`lr` parameter).
+However adding LR fusing to all modules with a learning rate is not a priority.

-Whenever possible I used :code:`_foreach_xxx` operations.
-Those make the optimizers way quicker, especially with a lot of different parameter tensors.
+Whenever possible I used `_foreach_xxx <https://pytorch.org/docs/stable/torch.html#foreach-operations>`_ operations.
+Those operate on all parameters at once instead of using a slow python for-loops.
+This makes the optimizers way quicker, especially with a lot of different parameter tensors.
 Also all modules change the update in-place whenever possible.

 Is there support for complex-valued parameters?
 =================================================